Lokankara/Quiz/docs/review.md

 4. **Consistency**: The use of Lombok annotations (@Data, @Builder, @NoArgsConstructor, @AllArgsConstructor) is consistent across models.

 #### Potential Improvements
-- The `multiSelect` field in FlashCardDto is calculated from the options rather than being stored, which is good to avoid duplication
+- The `multiSelect` field in FlashCardDto is calculated from the answers rather than being stored, which is good to avoid duplication
 - The ID field types are consistent (Long for entities, long for DTOs)

 ### Service Layer Analysis